satendra-dee/odin-recipes/README.md

 # odin-recipes

 This is a basic website using HTML.
-In this website we are going to make three recepie pages we like the most and then link them form index page.
+In this website we are going to make three recepie pages we like the most and then link them from index page.